ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 1. First, confirm that you are able to resolve `ldap.<your eID>.cis527.cs.ksu.edu` using `dig` on your client VM.
 If that doesn't work, you may need to set a static DNS entry to point to your Ubuntu VM labelled **SERVER** as configured in Lab 3, or add a manual entry to your [hosts file](https://www.ionos.com/digitalguide/server/configuration/hosts-file/).
 1. Next, copy the `mycacert.crt` file from the home directory on your **SERVER** to the `/usr/local/share/ca-certificates/` directory on the **CLIENT**, and then run `sudo update-ca-certificates` to install it.
    1. If you have configured SSH properly, you can copy the file from one server to another using `scp`.
 The command may be something like `scp -P 23456 ldap.<your eID>.cis527.cs.ksu.edu:~/mycacert.crt ./`.
 1. Then, make sure that you can connect to the LDAP server using TLS.
-You can use `ldapwhoami -x -ZZ -h ldap.<your eID>.cis527.cs.ksu.edu` and it should return `anonymous` if it works.
+You can use `ldapwhoami -x -ZZ -H ldap://ldap.<your eID>.cis527.cs.ksu.edu` and it should return `anonymous` if it works.
 1. Before you configure SSSD, make a **snapshot** of this VM.
 If your SSSD configuration does not work, you can restore this snapshot and try again.
 1. To test your SSSD configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
 1. To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).